Online Quizzes and Exams in Moodle

 - Dos and Don’ts During a Quiz

-- Ending a Quiz
+- Ending a Quiz Attempt

 - Retaking a Quiz

-- Reviewing a Graded/Closed Quiz
+- Reviewing a Graded/Closed Quiz Attempt

 Understanding Quiz Settings